PRBonn/visual-crop-row-navigation/README.md

 ## Download Test Bagfile

-You can have a small bagfile caoninting required images from a filed to run the code easily.
+You can have a small bagfile containing required images from a filed to run the code easily.

 Download from: